-David Cook-Martín is an Associate Professor of Sociology at Grinnell College and director of its Center for International Studies.
+David Cook-Martín is Professor of Sociology at Grinnell College and Assistant Vice President of Global Education.
 His work as a political sociologist focuses on understanding migration, race, ethnicity, law, and citizenship in an international field of power.
 He holds a Ph.D. in Sociology from UCLA, an MA in Sociology from the University of Houston, and B.A. from Wheaton College.
-He has also worked in the child welfare field as director of a multi-disciplinary nonprofit.
-David is a former Andrew W. Mellon Fellow in Latin American Sociology (UCLA), and a National Science Foundation postdoctoral fellow (UC Irvine).
+David has worked with the Spanish National Research Council, is a former Andrew W. Mellon Fellow in Latin American Sociology (UCLA), and a National Science Foundation postdoctoral fellow (UC Irvine).
 David is a member of the Scholars Strategy Network, an organization that disseminates research to improve policy and enhance democracy.

 Email: cookd at grinnell dot edu; Twitter: @davidcookmartin